 7. What should I arrange before starting work as a foreign dentist in the Netherlands?

-8. The KNMT also provides information to patients about oral hygiene, dental treatments, oral surgeons and orthodontists?
+8. Does the KNMT also provide information to patients about oral hygiene, dental treatments, oral surgeons and orthodontists?

-On www.allesoverhetgebit.nl the KNMT provides detailed information about oral care, dental treatments, orthodontists, oral surgeons and dental practice.
+We do.
+Please have a look on our website Allesoverhetgebit.nl where we provide detailed information (in Dutch) about oral care, dental treatments, orthodontists, oral surgeons and dental practice.
 Dentists can refer their patients to this website for more information.

 9. I would like to become a member of the KNMT.
 How do I register?